 Gonzaga Barry were close friends and stayed at each other’s convents when necessary.
 Mary Mackillop stayed in Ballarat when setting up the Bacchus Marsh school and when on a country tour begging for funds for the Surrey Hills home.
 M. Gonzaga stayed in the Josephite Convent in Sydney when founding the Sydney houses.

-Mary suffered a stroke in 1902 while in New Zealand and spent the rest of her life in a
+Mary suffered a stroke in 1902 while in New Zealand and spent the rest of her life in a wheel chair.
+She died on 8 August 1909 in the Josephite Convent in North Sydney.

 (Gardiner, Paul SJ, An Extraordinary Australian, Mary Mackillop,

-Other sources of Mary MacKillop information (Bayview College
+Other sources of Mary MacKillop information (Bayview College can not accept

 • Mary MacKillop, Flinders Ranges Research